cosmohacker/KDE-Connect-Codes/README.md

-Some useful codes for KDE:Connect that i use for my phone to pc connection I hope it helps.
+Some useful codes for KDE:Connect that i use for my phone to pc connection.
+(Kali Linux - Not important but if you need to know distro!)
+I hope it helps.
 # //Begin::Installation